-RESTRICTIONS: May be repeated for up to twelve credit hours.
-ART 611 ADVANCED APPLIED PHOTOGRAPHY 3 Continuation of ART 61Q directed toward the production of a portfolio which accurately and effectively defines the student's conceptual and practical capabilities in applied photography situations PREREQ: ART 411 RESTRICTIONS: May be repeated for up to twelve credit hours ART 630 Drawing Studio 3 Works on paper using traditional and non-traditional media.
+RESTRICTIONS: May be repeated for up to twelve credit hours ART 611 ADVANCED APPLIED PHOTOGRAPHY 3 Continuation of ART 610 directed toward the production of a portfolio which accurately and effectively defines the student's conceptual and practical capabilities in applied photography situations.
+PREREQ: ART 411 RESTRICTIONS: May be repeated for up to twelve credit hours.
+ART 630 DRAWING STUDIO 3 Works on paper using traditional and non-traditional media.
 The nature of work is an extension of student creative direction.
-RESTRICTIONS: May be repeated for up to six credit hours ART 632 Painting 3-6 Advanced problems in the media and aesthetics of painting.
-RESTRICTIONS: May be repeated for up to eighteen hours.
-ART 633 PAINTING STUDIO 3-6 Advanced studio work based on agreement between student and instructor as to content and quantity of work required RESTRICTIONS: May be repeated for up to eighteen credit hours ART 640 PRINTMAKING STUDIO 3-6 Advanced studio work based on agreement between student and instructor as to content and quantity of work required.
+RESTRICTIONS: May be repeated for up to six credit hours ART 632 PAINTING 3-6 Advanced problems in the media and aesthetics of painting.
+RESTRICTIONS: May be repeated for up to eighteen hours ART 633 PAINTING STUDIO 3-6 Advanced studio work based on agreement between student and instructor as to content and quantity of work required.
 RESTRICTIONS: May be repeated for up to eighteen credit hours.
-ART 641 PRINTMAKING 3-6 Provides independent work in a chosen print area.
-Course requirements will be determined by agreement of the student and the teacher RESTRICTIONS: May be repeated for up to eighteen credit hours.
-ART 650 SCULPTURE STUDIO 3-6 Concentrates on professional studio practices and the creation of individual sculptural expressions.
+ART 640 Printmaking Studio 3-6 Advanced studio work based on agreement between student and instructor as to content and quantity of work required.
+RESTRICTIONS: May be repeated for up to eighteen credit hours ART 641 PRINTMAKING 3-6 Provides independent work in a chosen print area.
+Course requirements will be determined by agreement of the student and the teacher.
+RESTRICTIONS: May be repeated for up to eighteen credit hours ART 650 SCULPTURE STUDIO 3-6 Concentrates on professional studio practices and the creation of individual sculptural expressions.
 Advanced studio work is based on agreement with the instructor regarding content and quality of work.
 RESTRICTIONS: May be repeated for up to eighteen credit hours ART 651 SCULPTURE 3-6 Advanced level course focusing on becoming professionals.
 Beyond the studio and the creation of artistic expression, the student artist learns ways voices can be hard.
 Focuses on all the peripherals involved in the profession of sculpture.
 RESTRICTIONS: May be repeated for up to eighteen credit hours.
-ART 660 Jewelry Studio and Metalwork 3-6 Student driven, advanced studio work based on agreement between student and instructor as to content and quality of work required RESTRICTIONS: May be repeated for up to six credit hours ART 661 JEWELRY AND METALWORK 3-6 Advanced problems in jewelry techniques.
+ART 660 JEWELRY STUDIO AND METALWORK 3-6 Student driven, advanced studio work based on agreement between student and instructor as to content and quality of work required.
+RESTRICTIONS: May be repeated for up to six credit hours ART 661 JEWELRY AND METALWORK 3-6 Advanced problems in jewelry techniques.

 RESTRICTIONS: May be repeated for up to six credit hours.
 ART 670 FIBERS 3-6 Application of advanced fiber techniques RESTRICTIONS: May be repeated for up to six credit hours.
-ART 671 FIBERS STUDIO 3-6 Advanced studio work based on agreement between student and instructor as to content and quantity of work required.
-RESTRICTIONS: May be repeated for up to six credit hours.
-ART 678 SEMINAR: STUDIO INSTRUCTION PRACTICUM 3 Planning, instruction and evaluation of art disciplines at the college or equivalent level.
+ART 671 FIBERS STUDIO 3-6 Advanced studio work based on agreement between student and instructor as to content and quantity of work required RESTRICTIONS: May be repeated for up to six credit hours ART 677 SEMINAR: THE BUSINESS OF ART 3 Examination of some of the practical aspects of being a practicing studio artist, including promotion, copyrighting artwork, art related tax and business law, building a reputation, pricing of art works, and grant writing ART 678 SEMINAR: STUDIO INSTRUCTION PRACTICUM 3 Planning, instruction and evaluation of art disciplines at the college or equivalent level.
 RESTRICTIONS: Requires permission of instructor.
 May be repeated for up to nine credit hours.
-ART 679 SEMINAR: CURRENT ISSUES IN ART 3 Readings, discussions, presentations and on-site visits dealing with issues related to the practice of art.
-RESTRICTIONS: Requires permission of instructor.
-May be repeated for up to nine credit hours.
-ART 681 Materials and Techniques of the Contemporary Painter and Draftsman 3 See MSST681 for course description.
+ART 679 SEMINAR: ISSUES IN CONTEMPORARY ART 3 Examination of current issues of content and form; developments in technology; social, political and cultural issues affecting visual art and artists; studio visits RESTRICTIONS: Requires permission of instructor.
+May be repeated for up to nine credit ART 681 MATERIALS AND TECHNIQUES OF THE CONTEMPORARY PAINTER AND DRAFTSMAN 3 See MSST681 for course description.